Affordable Championship Golf

 The fairway on this hole is similar to the half pipe that snowboarders compete in.
 A drive down the fairway will end up in the middle due to slopes on both sides.
 A drive left will find water hazards and to the far right will stop at the top of the hill.
 A short-iron shot will take you downhill to a large flat green.
 Too far goes in the lake.

 A great finishing hole.
 A creek runs through the fairway about 250 yards from the tee.
 If you can carry the ball long off the tee, you will be left with a short iron into this green.
-The green has contour and is protected by a bunker on the left.
+The green has contour and is protected by a bunker on the right.